kukosek/koronagrafy/README.md

+No longer actively maintained.
+I am too lazy to keep it working all the time.
+Sorry.
+Please use the official page - Onemocneni aktualne MZCR
 # [koronagrafy](http://koronagrafy.techbrick.cz)
 Mathematical prediction of COVID-19 pandemic's development.
 Fetching data from [czech-covid-db](https://github.com/kukosek/czech-covid-db) and Johns Hopkins University [COVID-19 repository](https://github.com/CSSEGISandData/COVID-19/).
 Everything is downloaded and calculated on the client side.
 This project has no server side, except the [program](https://github.com/kukosek/czech-covid-db-multiparser) that updates czech-covid-db.
 ### Getting currently displayed data from console